npapnet/np-vmd/docs/source/installation.rst

 Installation
 ============

-To install [Your Package Name], you will need Python 3.x and pip.
+To install |project|, you will need Python 3.x and pip.
 Installation is simple and can be done with the following command:

 .. code-block:: bash

-    pip install nphmu_vmd
+    pip install np-vmd

 Dependencies
 ------------